GRamirez2/mexicocity/index.md

 ---
 ## Friday (L/A arrive EP @ 3:30)

-* George pick from airport
+* George will pick up from airport
 * interview Jarrod
 * dinner
 * drinks